dev-sec/puppet-os-hardening/README.md

 ## Description

-This module provides secure configuration of your base OS with hardening.
+This Puppet module provides secure configuration of your base OS with hardening.

 ## Requirements